 Similar deals are likely to follow.
 American electric utilities have

-Westinghouse, according to plans filed with the U.S. Nuclear Power
+according to plans filed with the U.S. Nuclear Power Commission.

 "Agreements like this one announced today with Georgia Power will also

-2017, pending final certification by the Georgia Public Service
+pending final certification by the Georgia Public Service Commission, said

 The AP1000 is a pressurized water reactor with a more streamlined and

-operate, Westinghouse said.
-One unit can produce enough electricity for
+Westinghouse said.
+One unit can produce enough electricity for more than

-the Alvin W. Vogtle site in northeast Georgia, south of Augusta.
+Alvin W. Vogtle site in northeast Georgia, south of Augusta.
+Westinghouse